Joseph7e/Genome-Sequencing-and-Comparative-Genomic-Analysis/README.md

 ## **Data**

 Publicly available data used for the module is focused on antimicrobial resistance (AMR) gene discovery and will be downloaded from the short-read archive (SRA) using the NCBIs fastq-dump tool.
-The publicly available data used for this module is described in a manuscript comparing phenotypic and WGS-derived AMR profiles (Painset et al. 2020) and is available under the BioProject accession PRJNA505131.
+The publicly available data we download in submodules 1 and 3 are described in a manuscript comparing phenotypic and WGS-derived AMR profiles (Painset et al. 2020) and is available under the BioProject accession PRJNA505131.

 ## **Funding**

-The work to create this learnign module was supported by the NH-INBRE program and the Center for Integrated Biomedical and Bioengineering Research (CIBBR) through grants from the National Institute of General Medical Sciences of the National Institutes of Health under Award Numbers P20GM103506 and P20GM113131, respectively.
+The work to create this learning module was supported by the NH-INBRE program and the Center for Integrated Biomedical and Bioengineering Research (CIBBR) through grants from the National Institute of General Medical Sciences of the National Institutes of Health under Award Numbers P20GM103506 and P20GM113131, respectively.

 ## **License for Data**